 Hepatitis C Virus-Specific Therapy in Pregnancy

-There are many interferon-free DAA regimens approved for the treatment of HCV.
-Determination of the optimal regimen for an individual patient is based on many factors, including HCV genotype (GT), prior treatment experience, and stage of liver disease (e.g., compensated or decompensated cirrhosis).
-There are three main classes of DAAs:29,30
+There are many interferon-free DAA regimens that have been approved for the treatment of HCV.
+Determining the optimal regimen for an individual patient is based on many factors, including HCV genotype, prior treatment experience, and stage of liver disease (e.g., compensated or decompensated cirrhosis).
+There are three main classes of DAAs:7,34

-- NS5B polymerase inhibitors: Dasabuvir and sofosbuvir
+- NS5B polymerase inhibitors: dasabuvir, sofosbuvir

 Mode of Delivery